NattyBumppo/FDIR-Workshop/readme.md

 The major tasks within this project were distributed as follows:

 * **Nathaniel**: Data simulation, fault detection system, monitoring panel, correlation backend, metafile format design and parsing, server-client communication
-* **Nick**: channel hierarchy window, correlation matrix frontend, channel correlation vector frontend, plot, server-client communication
+* **Nick**: channel hierarchy window, correlation matrix frontend, channel correlation vector frontend, plots, server-client communication

 (However, there was quite a bit of crossover as well as pair-programming.)